Trader (TDE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Trader Historical Price

-According to the latest data gathered on Trader live price page, the current price of Trader is 2.19USD.
-The circulating supply of Trader(TDE) is 949.85K TDE , giving it a market capitalization of $2.08M.
+According to the latest data gathered on Trader live price page, the current price of Trader is 2.27USD.
+The circulating supply of Trader(TDE) is 949.85K TDE , giving it a market capitalization of $2.15M.

 The Trader Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of TDE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.